EVERGi/treec-paper-results/README.md

 Use the treec_results.py command line tool to reproduce the results, a description of all the options of the tool is available in the --help menu of the tool.

 Here below are examples of commands to reproduce paper visualisations and trainings.
+Execute these commands from the root directory of the github repository.

 Visualise simulation of the best performing tree displayed in the paper's Figure 4 for ANM6easy case:
 ```